zxsvrx/autoreleasepool-for-c/README.md

 ## General

-An autoreleasepool library for the c language, which is capable of creating nested autoreleasepools allowing for smaller autoreleasepools.
+An autoreleasepool library for the c language, which is capable of creating nested autoreleasepools.

 ## Limitations